Updated: Jun 30

 1) Skittles - Yes you can still taste the rainbow because these ever popular sweets are vegan.
 In 2010 Mars removed gelatine from Skittles and other sweets and has confirmed that no colours or flavours are of animal origin

-2) Pringles – People popping and not stopping is probably the reason why Pringles are on the the most popular snacks in the world.
+2) Pringles – People popping and not stopping is probably the reason why Pringles are one of the most popular snacks in the world.
 Being vegan doesn't mean you have to stop entirely but it might mean you have to switch flavours.
 According to the ingredients the following flavours are suitable for vegans: Original, Sweet Chilli, Paprika, Smokey Bacon and Texas BBQ.

 3) Skips – Despite no one knowing exactly what they are, we do know that Prawn Cocktail Skips are vegan!
 First launched in the UK in 1974 this tapioca based melt in the mouth snack once came in a doughnut flavour!!
 Bleurgh!